This article looks at using portable Bluetooth speakers in the classroom.

 - Check out Amazon for a selection of Bluetooth speakers.

-There is no need to keep lugging CD players around anymore.
+There is no need to keep lugging heavy and cumbersome CD players around anymore.
 Pop a portable Bluetooth speaker in your pocket and make life easier for yourself and your students.

-Do you use this in your classes already?
+Do you already use this kind of thing in your classes?
 Or do you have other similar tips?